1966 Air New Zealand DC-8 crash: Crew

 There were five crew members on board the flight.
-In command of the flight was 46-year-old Captain Donal McLachlan, who had 1,788 flight hours, 497 of which in the DC-8.
+In command of the flight was 46-year-old Captain Donal McLachlan, who had 17,966 flight hours, 497 of which in the DC-8.
 He was serving as an instructor for 29-year-old trainee First Officer Brian Ruffell.
 He had 4,200 hours of flying time, although only 21 of which were on the DC-8.
 The flight engineer of the flight was 33-year-old Gordon Tonkin, who had 4,250 flight hours.
 The other two crew members of the flight were Captain Bernard Wyatt and First Officer Kenneth Sawyer, who had no official flying duties.
-First Officer Ruffel was sitting in the left seat in the cockpit while Captain McLachlan was sitting in the right seat.
+First Officer Ruffell was sitting in the left seat in the cockpit while Captain McLachlan was sitting in the right seat.